Does my business need a digital brochure and what are my options?

 Use of animations

-Animations are a powerful tool to leverage in online brochures.
+Animations are a powerful tool to leverage online brochures.
 They are put to particularly good use in helping to explain more complex ideas or product implementations.
 Highly engaging in nature, they can help draw the reader through a sequence that leads them to a final closing proposition.
 The sequence acts as a sales checklist, ensuring the prospect is given the information they need to be able to say “yes!” at the end.

 Use of presentations